choosehappy/TraitHorizon/README.md

 # TraitHorizon

 **TraitHorizon** is a Flask application designed for visualizing images alongside arbitrary numerical features.
-It allows you to explore and interact with image data through an intuitive user interface, providing both parallel coordinate plots and a data table for exploration.
+The application pairs a parallel coordinate plot with a data table to provide an interactive interface for exploring the data.

 ![TraitHorizon Screenshot](TH_screenshot.png)
 ## Prerequisites